ibm-cloud-docs/codeengine/troubleshoot-job.md

 {: screen}

 {: tsCauses}
-There are several reasons why the job run did not complete.
+If your job did not complete, determine whether one of the following cases is true.

 1. The job run requires more time to complete.
 2. The image that is used by your job run does not exist.